-In 2022-23, the Highway 104 Western Alignment Corporation continued with the five-year micro-surfacing project and 2023 will be the final year.
+In 2023-24, the Highway 104 Western Alignment Corporation continued with the five-year micro-surfacing project.
+2024-25 will be the final year.
 This year's contract was awarded to Dexter Construction.

-Our Independent Engineer, WSP Canada, has completed a study of the Masstown Collector Overpass and Great Village River Crossing bridges and these reports are being reviewed by NS Department of Public Works.
-Recommendations for repairs to four additional culvert and overpass structures are also being assessed for future maintenance upgrades.
-An exciting new project is the construction of two rest areas near the existing Toll Plaza.
-The subgrade work is completed and tenders for the building construction were awarded in August 2023.
+Our Independent Engineer, WSP Canada, completed a study of the Thomson Road Overpass and this report is being reviewed by NS Department of Public Works.
+WSP Canada also completed the designs for repairs to Moose Brook Culvert, Cumberland Brook Culvert and Burntland Brook Culvert.
+The construction of two rest areas near the existing Toll Plaza should be completed in 2024.
 The rest areas will have a large parking area for all vehicles, allowing motorists, truckers and their pets to take a break and relax on their journeys.

-This report provides a broad overview of the history and administrative structure of the Highway 104 Western Alignment Corporation including traffic and financial reports of the Cobequid Pass for the fiscal year 2022-23.
+This report provides a broad overview of the history and administrative structure of the Highway 104 Western Alignment Corporation including traffic and financial reports of the Cobequid Pass for the fiscal year 2023-24.